mtzguido/pulse/artifact/README.md

 The artifact includes:

-- The implementation of the PulseCore logic.
+1. The implementation of the PulseCore logic.
-- The implementation of the Pulse checker (not a contribution of the paper).
+2. The implementation of the Pulse checker (not a contribution of the paper).
-- The examples from the paper, in Pulse.
+3. The examples from the paper, in Pulse.

+We want to emphasize that the main contribution of the paper is the PulseCore logic (1) and showing that it is expressive enough to handle many interesting programs (3).

+The Pulse checker is a partially-verified certified type checker for Pulse and, as such, has some admitted proofs.
+The admitted proofs are mostly related to the difficulties of writing a certified type checker and some scalability limitations of the F* metaprogramming engine, and not at all to the separation logic itself.
+We include it in the interest of transparency, but remark that it's partial verification status should not be of interest to the reviewers.

+There are no admits in the PulseCore logic, nor in the presented examples.
+There are other admits in tests (intentional) and in some other examples.

 # Getting Started